 What is a Federal Direct Loan?

-A federal loan awarded to all students who apply for financial aid and who are U.S. Citizens, permanent residents, or eligible non-citizens.
-Students must be enrolled at least half-time in a degree seeking program to be eligible for the Federal Direct Loan.
+A loan funded by the federal government to help pay for your education.
+A federal student loan is borrowed money you must repay with interest.
+Eligibility for the variety of loans available may be determined by need and creditworthiness.
+It is awarded to all students who apply for financial aid and who are U.S. Citizens, permanent residents, or eligible non-citizens.
+Students must be enrolled at least half-time in a degree-seeking program to be eligible for the Federal Direct Loan.

 Subsidized vs. Unsubsidized Federal Direct Loans

 If you are offered a Subsidized loan, it means the federal government pays the interest that accrues on your loan while you are enrolled at least half-time.
 After you graduate, withdraw, or cease to be enrolled at least half-time, you are responsible for the interest and must begin to make payments after a 6-month grace period.
 Eligibility for the Direct Subsidized Loan is determined based on financial need.

 If you are offered an Unsubsidized loan, it means that you are responsible for the interest from the time the loan is disbursed.
 While you are enrolled at least half-time you may defer interest payments but the interest will capitalize.
 Capitalization means that the interest is added to the loan balance, increasing the loan's size and cost.
 To reduce the total cost of your loan, consider making in-school interest-only payments.
 If you would like to make in-school interest payments, please contact your loan servicer.

 How Do I Apply?

 Each academic year, after you have completed the FAFSA, you will receive a Financial Aid Award Letter that includes a Federal Direct Loan offer.
 To accept or decline the offered awards, you will log in to your PROWL account, through MyLMU, under the "Systems Login" drop-down menu.

 How Much am I Eligible to Receive in Federal Direct Loans?